-Proverbs is also a poetic book.
-King Solomon penned chapters 1 to 29.
-A man named Agur wrote chapter thirty.
-King Lemuel wrote chapter thirty-one.
-Proverbs is a book of wise instruction in reference to every department of personal life and conduct.
+Proverbs is also poetic book, written by King Solomon in his younger years, a book of wise instruction in reference to every department of personal life and conduct.

-Its warnings against evils are accompanied by instruction as to how to avoid them.
+Its warnings against evils are accompanied by instruction as to the means of avoiding these evils.